Quick Facts About Goshen College

 Teaching faculty profile: 61 full-time, 48 part-time

-95%: Percent of job-seeking graduates from the class of 2015 who were employed within one year after graduation
+92%: Percent of recent job-seeking graduates who were employed, in school or doing service within one year after graduation

 #2: Ranking in the number of graduates going on to earn doctorates among all Indiana institutions when institutional size is taken into account.
 Nationally, Goshen College ranks 87th out of 262 Carnegie baccalaureate institutions.

 #1: Ranking in the number of graduates going on to earn doctorates among Mennonite colleges/universities, with double the number of students going on to earn doctorates than any other institution.